George Tsoumis

-George Tsoumis (Greek: Γεώργιος Τσουμής; 13 September 1920 – 2011) was a Greek wood scientist and professor emeritus at the Aristotle University of Thessaloniki (Department of Forestry and Natural Environment), who was an elected fellow and distinguished member of the International Academy of Wood Science (IAWS).
+George Tsoumis (Greek: Γεώργιος Τσουμής; 13 September 1920 – 2011) was a Greek wood scientist and professor emeritus at the Aristotle University of Thessaloniki (Department of Forestry and Natural Environment), who was an elected fellow and distinguished member of the International Academy of Wood Science (IAWS) and fellow of the Hellenic Agricultural Academy.

 First years and education

 Tsoumis was born in Kozani, Greece, in 1920, the son of Thomas and Aikaterini Tsoumis.
 He studied forestry at the Aristotle University of Thessaloniki, graduating with distinction in 1942.

 With a Fulbright scholarship, he continued postgraduate studies in the United States at the University of Michigan, earning a master's degree in wood technology in 1951.
 In 1957, he completed his Ph.D. at Yale University, becoming the first ever Greek scholar to receive a doctorate degree in wood science.

 Career

 From 1961 to 1965, Tsoumis served as assistant professor at Montana State University and at Pennsylvania State University.
 In 1966, he was visiting professor at Yale University.

 Upon returning to Greece, he was appointed full professor at the Aristotle University of Thessaloniki, where he organized the first academic laboratories and curricula in wood science and technology during the 1960s and 1970s.
 He retired in 1987 and was named professor emeritus.

 He was a member of the International Association of Wood Anatomists (IAWA).
 Also, Tsoumis served as a visiting professor at Colorado State University in 1984, and at Auburn University in 1985.

 Tsoumis authored several books and articles in wood science.
 His research on the structure and technology of wood has been widely cited internationally.
 His best-known book, Science and Technology of Wood – Structure, Properties, Utilization (1991, Verlag Kessel), has received over 1,800 citations worldwide.